frankiejarrett/woocommerce-countdown-banner/readme.txt

 I'm glad you asked!
 This setting can be a little confusing to understand at first, but it's actually very handy for stores that ship internationally.

-If relative time is enabled, the banner will try to detect customer's timezone so that the same countdown end time will apply for all customers, no matter their location.
+If relative time is enabled, the countdown notice will try to detect your customers' timezones so that the same end time will apply for all customers, no matter their location.

 For example, the countdown will end at **3:00pm in New York** and also at **3:00pm in Paris**.
-No matter where your customer is, the banner will disappear at 3:00pm.
+No matter where your customers are in the world, the countdown will end _at 3:00pm their time_.

-In contrast, if relative time is disabled, the countdown will end at the _same moment in time_ no matter where your customers are.
+In contrast, if relative time is disabled, the countdown will end at the _same moment in time_ for everyone.

 For example, the countdown will end at **3:00pm in New York**, but at **9:00pm in Paris**.
+Because of the timezone difference between New York and Paris, this is actually the same moment in time.

 == Screenshots ==

-1. Display an animated countdown banner in your store for special promotions or launches!
+1. Display an animated countdown notice in your store for special promotions or launches!
-2. Simply choose a date and time for your countdown clock.
+2. Simply choose an end date and time for your countdown clock.
 3. And easily customize the color of your countdown banner and text.

 == Changelog ==